-A distributed network allowing for trustless validation of data is crucial to any blockchain.
+A distributed network allowing for trustless verification of data is crucial to any blockchain.
 There are many competing ideas as to the best way to design such a network.
 Some private chains use permissioning to restrict access to unverified users.
 Other public chains seek to be fault-tolerant and trustless, limiting the amount of damage a bad actor could inflict.

 Validations and Rewards¶